LWS Pixel

 Rocky Balboa

-Anything worth doing is worth doing completely.
-Yet, often we hold back commitment waiting for reassurance and commitment from others first.
+Anything worth doing is worth doing completely and requires you put your stake in the ground.
+Yet, we often hold back our commitment, waiting for reassurance and commitment from others first.
 Doing this is understandable but not helpful.

 A Committed Company